projectsveltos/sveltos/docs/addons/example_flux_sources.md

 This allows dynamic deployment customisation based on the specific characteristics of the clusters, further enhancing flexibility and automation.

 Let's try it out!
-The content in the "template" directory of this [repository](https://github.com/gianlucam76/yaml_flux.git) serves as the perfect example.
+The content in the "template" directory of the [repository](https://github.com/gianlucam76/yaml_flux.git) serves as the perfect example.

 ### Template Definition

-!!! example "Example - ConfigMap Definition"
+!!! example "ConfigMap Definition"
     ```yaml
     cat > cm.yaml <<EOF
     # Sveltos will instantiate this template before deploying to matching managed cluster